pasquinis/pasquinis/README.md

 #### My name is Simone
 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on [Onebip](https://github.com/onebip) as Agile developer
-- 👯 I like helping others to follow the best practice for Computer Science
+- 👯 I like helping others to follow the best practice in Computer Science